BotYue/ELE-292-Lab-SU/Lab 7 Sine and Bode/Lab 7 Main Task 3.md

 #### :pencil2:  Report Item 3-a

-Provide the screenshot of the display of your Bode.
+Provide the screenshot of the display of your Bode Maganitude plot.
 Include device Serial Number in the screenshot.

 ------